OpenMedTech-Lab/Lab-Website/_posts/2025-10-08-farjana-sri-award.md

 This achievement reflects Farjana’s dedication to impactful, patient-centered research and her commitment to advancing rehabilitation and spinal cord injury care worldwide.
 Congratulations, Farjana, on this well-deserved recognition! 🎉

-For more information, please visit: https://www.thesri.org/profiles/farjana-taoheed/
+For more information, please visit [SRI](https://www.thesri.org/profiles/farjana-taoheed/)